-> IMPORTANT STEPS COMPLETED:
+➤ IMPORTANT STEPS COMPLETED:

-- Confirmed full availability of 1500 border guards under the mandatory Rapid Reaction Pool. - Launch of three new return pools to support Member States in organising and coordinating return operations (return monitors, return escorts and return specialists. - First vulnerability assessments carried out for almost all Member States (except for Denmark and Germany) and recommendations sent to a number of Member States. - Authorisation to open negotiations with Serbia and the former Yugoslav Republic of Macedonia on the status agreements for operational cooperation in the field of border management. - Signing of the headquarters agreement by the European Border and Coast Guard Agency and the Polish authorities on 8 March. - Setting up of a complaint mechanism in order to monitor and ensure the respect for fundamental rights in all the activities of the Agency.
+- Confirmed full availability of 1,500 border guards under the mandatory Rapid Reaction Pool - Launch of three new return pools to support Member States in organising and coordinating return operations (return monitors, return escorts and return specialists). - First vulnerability assessments carried out for all Member States and recommendations sent to 21 of them. - Authorisation to open negotiations with Serbia and the former Yugoslav Republic of Macedonia on the status agreements for operational cooperation in the field of border management. - The headquarters agreement between the European Border and Coast Guard Agency and Poland has been ratified and will enter into force on 1 November 2017. - Setting up of a complaint mechanism in order to monitor and ensure the respect for fundamental rights in all the activities of the Agency.

->> NEXT STEPS:
+NEXT STEPS:

-- Member States to fully respond to calls for deployment and to ensure that the agreed resources are made available for ongoing operations, both in terms of human resources and technical equipment - Member States to rapidly fill the gaps in assets for the Rapid Reaction Equipment Pool. - The Agency to verify rapidly the full availability of 1,500 border guards of the Rapid Reaction Pool and carry out mock deployment of human and technical resources by the end of October 2017. - Member States to fill in the remaining gaps in the Return Pools as a matter of urgency. - The Agency to carry out simulation exercises on future challenges from now till October 2017, conduct Emerging Threat Assessments and to review a methodology for vulnerability assessments by November 2017. - The Agency to revise and further develop a fundamental rights strategy by November 2017 with special focus on child protection - The Agency to deploy Liaison Officers to Member States by the end of 2017.
+- Member States to fully respond to calls for deployment and to ensure that the agreed resources are made available for ongoing operations, both in terms of human resources and technical equipment - Member States to rapidly fill the gaps in assets for the Rapid Reaction Equipment Pool. - The Agency to verify rapidly the full availability of 1,500 border guards of the Rapid Reaction Pool and carry out mock deployment of human and technical resources by the end of October 2017. - The Agency and Member States to better align return activities and make full use of the Agency's strengthened instruments and tools. - The Agency to carry out simulation exercises on future challenges from now till October 2017, conduct Emerging Threat Assessments and to review the methodology for vulnerability assessments by November 2017. - All Member States concerned to urgently submit Action Plans following the recommendations of the vulnerability assessments. - The Agency to revise and further develop a fundamental rights strategy by November 2017 with special focus on child protection. - The Agency to deploy Liaison Officers to Member States by the end of 2017.